bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/runtime_conda.md

 The supported runtimes are the ones in this [list](https://repo.anaconda.com/miniconda/) and >= 3.18.3.

-If this buildpack is used for a deployment to a Dash Enterprise Server in Airgapped (offline) mode, the only conda runtimes currently supported are Miniconda3-4.5.12 and Miniconda2-4.5.12 (deprecated)
+If this buildpack is used for a deployment to a Dash Enterprise Server in Airgapped (offline) mode, the only Conda runtimes currently supported are Miniconda3-4.5.12 and Miniconda2-4.5.12 (deprecated)

->**Note:** Python 2 will soon be deprecated.
+>Python 2 will soon be deprecated.
 Dash Enterprise will no longer support
 >Miniconda2 and Python 2 as of January 1, 2021.

+---